uperl/Archive-Libarchive-FFI/README.md

 If you pass in `undef` as the `$filename`, libarchive will write the archive to standard out.

+## archive\_write\_set\_bytes\_in\_last\_block($archive, $bytes\_in\_last\_block)

+Sets the block size used for writing the last block.
+If this value is zero, the last block will be padded to the same size as the other blocks.
+Otherwise, the final block will be padded to a multiple of this size.
+In particular, setting it to 1 will cause the final block to not be padded.
+For compressed output, any padding generated by this option is applied only after the compression.
+The uncompressed data is always unpadded.
+The default is to pad the last block to the full block size (note that `archive_write_open_filename` will set this based on the file type).
+Unlike the other "set" functions, this function can be called after the archive is opened.

+## archive\_write\_set\_bytes\_per\_block($archive, $bytes\_per\_block)

+Sets the block size used for writing the archive data.
+Every call to the write callback function, except possibly the last one, will use this value for the length.
+The default is to use a block size of 10240 bytes.
+Note that a block size of zero will suppress internal blocking and cause writes to be sent directly to the write callback as they occur.

 ## archive\_write\_set\_filter\_option($archive, $module, $option, $value)